paulcager/gerlang/README.md

 For many projects this overhead is too big, and most developers would just re-implement the Golang code in Erlang.
 The aim of this project is to make the process simple enough that calling Go from Erlang is easy.
+You don't need to know about NIFs or CGO.

+## Quick Start

 ## How It Will Work